Fort Walton Beach Criminal Mischief Attorney

 Criminal Mischief, commonly referred to as vandalism, can result in an embarrassing arrest and potential lifelong consequences to your personal and professional life.
 Most people don’t realize that a Criminal Mischief charge can result in a felony conviction that will stay on your record forever.

-If you or a loved one has been arrested in Fort Walton Beach for criminal mischief, your best chance is to call a defense attorney who has experience defending these types of crimes.
-Call our office at (850) 243-6097 to schedule your free consultation to see how we can favorably resolve your criminal mischief case.
+If you or a loved one has been arrested in Fort Walton Beach for criminal mischief, your best chance is to call a misdemeanor defense attorney who has experience defending these types of crimes.
+Call me at (850) 243-6097 to schedule your free consultation to see how I can help you favorably resolve your criminal mischief case.

 A person commits the offense of criminal mischief if he or she willfully and maliciously injures or damages property belonging to someone else, including, but not limited to, the placement of graffiti or other acts of vandalism.